Honest, Independent Pest Control Guidance

 Targeted Chemical

-As a last resort: active molecule chosen for its mode of action, at the minimum effective dose, with rotation of chemical families to prevent resistance.
+As a last resort: active ingredient chosen for its mode of action, at the minimum effective dose, with rotation of chemical families to limit resistance.

 1. 1

-Active Molecule Analysis: Is the molecule (indoxacarb, fipronil, imidacloprid, brodifacoum…) scientifically recognized for its efficacy on the target species?
-What is its mode of action?
-What documented resistance exists in US populations?
+Active ingredient research: Is the ingredient (indoxacarb, fipronil, imidacloprid, brodifacoum…) recognized by published science and official sources as effective on the target species?
+What is its mode of action, and what resistance is documented in US populations?

 2. 2